- Written by Dr.Mehmet Demircioglu

 If a clinic presents DHI and FUE as if one is automatically superior, it is worth reading a careful DHI and FUE comparison before treating the method name as proof of quality.

 Additional treatments such as PRP, supplements, medication plans, or special shampoos can also affect total cost.
-They should be explained clearly, and the patient should understand whether they are essential, optional, or simply being sold as extras.
+They should be explained clearly, with a simple distinction between what is medically needed, what is optional, and what is only being sold as an extra.

 Not always.
 A first surgery is usually priced around the full treatment plan.
-A second session, small correction, or crown focused operation may cost less if fewer grafts and less time are needed.
-But this needs judgment case by case.
+A planned second stage, a small correction, or a crown focused operation may cost less if fewer grafts and less time are needed.
+But it still needs case by case judgment.

 A small correction is not a casual extra.
 Even a smaller correction uses donor hair and should have a clear reason.
-A patient should not keep adding grafts simply because he wants every small gap filled.
+Do not keep adding grafts simply because every small gap feels annoying.

-A second session can be reasonable when the first plan intentionally protected donor reserve and left another area, often the crown, for later.
+A planned second session is different from a repair.
+It can be reasonable when the first operation intentionally protected donor reserve and left another area, often the crown, for later.
 It is less ideal when the second session is needed because the first plan was weak.

-Does repair surgery cost more than a standard hair transplant?
+Repair surgery can cost more than standard surgery

 Usually, yes.
 Corrective surgery often needs more time, more planning, and more surgical judgment than a first operation.
 The surgeon may need to remove or soften old grafts, redesign the hairline, work around scar tissue, and use the remaining donor area very carefully.